-65. Credit Rating assigned to the [ullet][Issuer]/[Programme]/[Notes] 66.
-Date of issue of Credit Rating and date of next review 67.
-Applicable Rating Agency [•] 68.
-Stripping of Receipts and/or Coupons [Yes]/[No] prohibited provided as Condition 15.4 (Prohibition on Stripping)?
-69. Governing law (if the laws of South Africa are not applicable) 70.
-Other Banking Jurisdiction [•] 71.
-Last Day to Register, which shall mean that $[\bullet]$ the "books closed period" (during which the Register will be closed) will be from each Last Day to Register to the applicable Payment Day until the date of redemption [The Register will be closed from [●] to [●] and from 72.
-Books Closed Period [●] to [●] (all dates inclusive) in each year until the Maturity Date.]/[●] Stabilisation Manager (if any) 73.
-74. Method of distribution 75.
-Authorised amount of the Programme $[lackbox{ }]$ 76.
-Total Notes in issue (excluding Notes [•] described in this Applicable Pricing Supplement) 77.
-Right of cancellation The Notes will be delivered to investors on the Issue Date through the settlement system of the Central Depository, provided that: no event occurs prior to the settlement (i) process being finalised on the Issue Date which the Dealers (in their sole discretion) consider to be a force majeure event; or (ii) no event occurs which the Dealers (in their sole discretion) consider may prejudice the issue, the Issuer, the Notes or the Dealers, (each a "Withdrawal Event").
-If the Dealers decide to terminate this transaction due to the occurrence of a Withdrawal Event, this transaction shall terminate and no party hereto shall have any claim against any other party as a result of such termination.
-In such event, the Notes, if listed, will immediately be de-listed.
-78. Material Change Save as disclosed in the Programme Memorandum as together with this Applicable Pricing read Supplement, there has been no material change in the Issuer's financial position since the date of the Issuer's last audited financial statements.
-79. Responsibility statement The Issuer certifies that, to the best of its knowledge and belief, there are no facts that have been omitted which would make any statement in the Programme
+- 65. Credit Rating assigned to the [●] [Issuer]/[Programme]/[Notes]

+- 66. Date of issue of Credit Rating and date of [●] next review

+- 67. Applicable Rating Agency

+- 68. Stripping of Receipts and/or Coupons prohibited as provided in Condition 15.4 (Prohibition on Stripping)?

+- 69. Governing law (if the laws of South Africa are not applicable)

+- 70. Other Banking Jurisdiction

+- 71. Last Day to Register, which shall mean that the "books closed period" (during which the Register will be closed) will be from each Last Day to Register to the applicable Payment Day until the date of redemption

+- 72. Books Closed Period

+- 73. Stabilisation Manager (if any)

+- 74. Method of distribution

+- 75. Authorised amount of the Programme

+- 76. Total Notes in issue (excluding Notes described in this Applicable Pricing Supplement)

+- 77. Right of cancellation

+- 78. Material Change - 79.
+Responsibility statement